 You can take social media benchmarking one step further with benchmarking tools like Unmetric and benchmark your performance against the entire industry as well as against direct competitors.

 Benchmarking is essential to contextually recognize the performance of any efforts.
 In simple terms, to understand how well you are doing, it is important to compare with peers.

 You might have received more interactions on a piece of content than normal or more views than ever before on a video you uploaded to YouTube.
 Before you go ahead and give yourself that proverbial pat on the back, you need to take a step back and ask yourself, “is that good?”.
 By your own standards it might be good (this is internal benchmarking) but by throwing the net out to cover your direct competitors or even the wider industry, you get a better picture of what ‘good’ is and where you fit on that scale.

-Without benchmarking, it is impossible to understand where you stand in the market.
+Without benchmarking your social media efforts, it is impossible to understand where you stand in the market.

 Top level management isn’t simply interested in knowing how your end of season sale performed, they want to know how it did in comparison to “other” brands.
 If you made more money than the previous year that is obviously good, but if your competitors were able to increase their sales by an even larger percentage it puts your efforts in perspective.
 Whether it is for reporting or internal assessment, benchmarks are essential to justify any analysis.

 A social media benchmark is a single metric that averages the performance of all brands in an industry.
 It acts as a yardstick to gauge your own performance.